 Why Canon Nanotechnologies has a low Cost of Ownership advantage

 Achieving low Cost of Ownership (CoO) isn’t as simple as building a tool with high throughput.
-This list of significant contributors to CoO is lengthy.
+The list of significant contributors to CoO is lengthy.
 On the tool side, they include such items as the light source and optic elements.
 Complex and costly resists which are inefficiently applied with a spin-on track-based process also add cost.
-Recently, however, with the introduction of spacer based processes, CoO includes a new list of contributors such as:
+Recently, however, with the introduction of spacer-based processes, CoO includes a new list of contributors such as:

 - Customized spacer deposition

 - Back-etches and transfer etches

 - Additional masking layers that turn simple line and space patterns